alishahasan/deerhacks-iv/README.md

-git clone the repo from github
+READ THIS FIRST TO GET SET UP :D git clone the repo from github

 open it in vscode or some text editor like that (or terminal if you want)